bsibanyo/Libft-Library-functions-/README.md

-RecreaNon of the C standard library.
+Recreation of the C standard library.
 Used for all future WTC projects in C.